jenniferyen/sokobanGame/README.txt

 UnitTests.java: Contains the JUnit tests for my game.

-- Were there any significant stumbling blocks while you were implementing your game (related to your design, or otherwise)?
+Significant Challenges:
-I struggled with reading the images into the game and drawing it for a very long time because I was unfamiliar with ImageIO.
+I initially struggled with reading the images into the game and drawing it.
 Converting the text file into something that could be drawn to display the game board was definitely a challenge.
 I also struggled with the save game/load game functionality.
-I think my save game does same my game board to a gameData.txt file but I cannot figure out how to reload it.
+Currently, my save game does same my game board to a gameData.txt file but there are some technicalities with reloading the board.

-- Evaluate your design.
-Is there a good separation of functionality?
-How well is private state encapsulated?
-What would you refactor, if given the chance?
+Design Evaluation / Encapsulation
-I think my GameBoard.java is a very large class and there are ways to better separate the functionality of that classes into smaller classes.
+My GameBoard.java is a very large class and there are ways to better separate the functionality of that classes into smaller classes.
 Something I played with was creating separate Objects for the Avatar, Blocks, and Tiles that have their own paintComponent() / draw() methods but as I tried that, I realized that drawing all the graphics in one class was easier because I also read all the graphics in the same class.
-If I could refactor GameBoard.java, I would separate the character/block movements from other methods in that class.
+However, if I could refactor GameBoard.java, I would separate the character/block movements from other methods in that class.

 ========================
 =: External Resources :=
 ========================

-- Cite any external resources (libraries, images, tutorials, etc.) that you may have used while implementing your game.

 I found my game art from https://opengameart.org/content/sokoban-100-tiles.
 I found the text file to read my levels from http://www.sourcecode.se/sokoban/levels